sens5900r/bitToken2/README.md

 # **bitToken2**

 bitToken2 is an R package for tokenizing text data in a data frame.
 It provides a simple interface for splitting text data into tokens, which can be useful for natural language processing tasks like sentiment analysis, topic modeling, and text classification.
+The latest version of the package (0.4.0) includes multi-core support for some functions.

 ## **Installation**